-A likely candidate for a Most Gruesome Set Design award, this is a grisly must-have for schlock horror movies that invoke the Im A Humanitarian
+A likely candidate for a Most Gruesome Set Design award, this is a grisly must-have for schlock horror movies that employ the I'm a Humanitarian

 trope, and appears from time to time in the harsher To Serve Man